Behavioral Targeting - Explained

 Back to: MARKETING, SALES, ADVERTISING, & PR

-Behavioral Targeting Definition
+How does Behavioral Targeting Work?

 Over the years, online advertisement has come to replace traditional forms of advertising such as print magazines, radio, newspapers, and billboards.
 With the transformation of the information and communication technology (ICT) space, targeted advertising has spread across several technologies like IPTV and mobile environments.
 It is projected that targeted advertisements will increase radically across different ICT channels.
 The demand for targeted advertising is increasing due to the emerging new online channels, and companies are interested to minimize wasted advertising through the use of these technology.
 Current targeted advertising uses second-order proxies such as mobile web consumer activities, associating historical web page consumer demographics with web page access, and contextual advertising.